Skip to content

 Sgurr Mhic Bharraich — common questions

-Sgurr Mhic Bharraich is rated 2/5 (moderate) on the OutdoorSCOT scale.
-The standard route covers about 9km with 770m of ascent and takes most walkers 2-4 hours.
-Terrain: Excellent stalkers' path through the lower corrie — well-built.
+Sgurr Mhic Bharraich carries a 2/5 (moderate) grade on the OutdoorSCOT scale.
+Count on about 9km, 770m of ascent and a 2-4 hour day on the standard route.
+Ground conditions: Excellent stalkers' path through the lower corrie — well-built.

-When is the best time to climb Sgurr Mhic Bharraich?
+What's the best month to climb Sgurr Mhic Bharraich?

 No signal in Shiel Bridge/Glenelg area